 I.7.2 MAC behaviors unique to LE

 The following MAC command is specific to LE: LE-RIT data request.
-The following IEs are specific to LE: LE CSL, LE RIT, RZ Time.
+The following IEs are specific to LE: LE CSL, LE RIT, CSL Wake-up Time.

 Part 2: Modification of HWSL parts in 4k draft R3